drowning-in-codes/mywox-plugin/README.md

 ![image-20230730114222720](https://s2.loli.net/2023/07/30/zObNa3g4jyiIHkd.png)

-2. search `all` for following users who are streaming and search your following user to check if he/she/helicopter is streaming.
+2. Search `all` for following users who are streaming and search your following user to check if he/she/helicopter is streaming.

 ![image-20230730114416589](https://s2.loli.net/2023/07/30/iDkMeFtXjQIHclG.png)